monad-developers/monad-china101-demo/README.md

 1. Run a local network in the first terminal:

 ```
-yarn chain
+pnpm chain
 ```
 This command starts a local Ethereum network using Foundry.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `packages/foundry/foundry.toml`.

 2. On a second terminal, deploy the test contract:

 ```
-yarn deploy
+pnpm deploy
 ```

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/foundry/script` to deploy the contract to the network.
+The `pnpm deploy` command uses the deploy script located in `packages/foundry/script` to deploy the contract to the network.
 You can also customize the deploy script.

 3. On a third terminal, start your NextJS app:

 ```
-yarn start
+pnpm start
 ```
 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.